SPAG check! Who goes to the final?

 All members of staff at The Streetly Academy have a responsibility to read and understand all safeguarding policies:

-All staff are expected to read the DfE guidance Keeping Children Safe in Education.
+All staff receive appropriate safeguarding training and are expected to read relevant and statutory DfE guidance, such as the latest Keeping Children Safe in Education.

 This should be read alongside the statutory guidance Working together to Safeguard Children and departmental advice What to do if you are worried a child is being abused – Advice for Practitioners.